japgolly/scalajs-react/doc/REFS.md

 ## Refs to VDOM tags

-1. Create a variable in which to store the DOM reference.
+1. Create a `Ref` in which to store the DOM reference.
-  Its type should be whatever the DOM's type is (wrap it in `Option` for additional safety if desired.)
+  Its type should be whatever the DOM's type.
-  The recommended place to store this is inside a component Backend, as a `private var`.
+  Store this inside a component Backend, as a `private val`.
-2. On your [`VdomTag`](TYPES.md), call `.ref(vdomTag => Unit)` on it and provide a function that updates your variable.
+2. On your [`VdomTag`](TYPES.md), call `.withRef(ref)` and pass it your reference.
-3. To access the DOM from callbacks, just access the variable.
+3. To access the DOM from callbacks, call `.get` or `.foreach`.

 Example (excerpts from [CallbackOption online demo](https://japgolly.github.io/scalajs-react/#examples/callback-option)):
 ```scala